js-data/js-data-nedb/README.md

 store.registerAdapter('nedb', adapter, { default: true });

-// "store" will now use the nedb adapter for all async operations
+// "store" will now use the nedb adapter for all async operations var User = store.defineResource({
+  name: 'user',
+  // path where you want the table file for this resource created
+  filepath: 'path/to/userTable.db'
+});

+// nedb handler is available here
+User.db; // don't run custom queries unless you know what you're doing

+// one method you might want to call is User.db.persistence.compactDatafile()

+// we don't specify a filepath here,
+// so it's automatically created at "./post.db" var Post = store.defineResource({
+  name: 'post'
+});
 ```

 ### Changelog